Helly meets Garside and Artin: Helly graphs and cell-Helly complexes

 We say that a group $G$ \emph{acts} on a generalized cell Helly complex $(X,\{X_i\}_{i\in I})$ if it acts by automorphisms on $X$ and preserves the family $\{X_i\}_{i\in I}$.
 For such an action clearly $G$ acts by automorphisms on the thickening of $(X,\{X_i\}_{i\in I})$.
 Moreover, we have the following.

-\begin{prop} If a group $G$ acts geometrically on a simply connected generalized cell Helly complex $(X,\{X_i\}_{i\in I})$ then $G$ acts geometrically on the Helly graph being the $1$-skeleton of the thickening.
-In particular, $G$ is Helly. \end{prop}
+\begin{prop} If a group $G$ acts geometrically on a simply connected locally bounded generalized cell Helly complex $(X,\{X_i\}_{i\in I})$ then $G$ acts geometrically on the Helly graph being the $1$-skeleton $Y^{(1)}$ of the thickening $Y$.
+In particular, $G$ is Helly. \end{prop} \begin{proof} We first show that each vertex $v$ in $Y^{(1)}$ is adjacent to finitely many other vertices.
+Suppose $v$ is adjacent to infinitely many different vertices $\{v_i\}_{i=1}^\infty$.
+Take $X_i$ which contains both $v$ and $v_i$.
+As $X$ is uniformly locally finite, we can assume $\lim_{i\to\infty}d_{X^{(1)}}(v,v_i)=\infty$ where $d_{X^{(1)}}$ denotes the path metric on $X^{(1)}$.
+Let $P_i$ be a shortest edge path in $X_i$ connecting $v$ and $v_i$.
+Then $P_i$ subconverges to an infinite path as $i\to\infty$, which contradicts the local boundedness assumption.

+Since the $G$-action on $X$ is cocompact, the quotient $Y^{(0)}/G$ of the vertex set is finite.
+Since $(X,\{X_i\})$ is locally bounded there are no infinite cliques (see the proof of Theorem~\ref{t:cH>H}) and hence the quotient $Y^{(1)}/G$ is finite.

+To prove properness it remains to show that, for the $G$-action on $Y^{(1)}$, stabilizers of cliques are finite.
+Such stabilizers correspond to stabilizers of finite vertex sets for the $G$-action on $X$, which are finite by the properness of the $G$-action on $X$. \end{proof}

 We close the section with a simple but useful observation, that will allow us to reprove contractibility of the universal cover of the Salvetti complex of an FC-type Artin group in Section~\ref{s:ArtinH}.